 What are the exceptions?

-There are 3 exceptions under the Insolvency Rules 1986 which allow the ‘prohibited name’ to be reused:
+There are 3 exceptions under the Insolvency (England and Wales) Rules 2016 which allow the ‘prohibited name’ to be reused:

 - Purchase of business: if a new company purchases the whole, or substantially the whole of the business in liquidation then a similar name may be used.
 In addition, notice of the purchase must be sent to all known creditors of the insolvent company, and it must be advertised in the London Gazette within 28 days of the sale being completed.